Alec Baldwin sued by family of woman killed on set | DW | 15.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The family of a cinematographer who was shot and killed on the set of the film "Rust'' is suing Alec Baldwin and the movie's producers for wrongful death.
+Lawyers for the family of a cinematographer killed when a gun mistakenly fired on the set of the movie "Rust" have said a real firearm was not required, and blamed "reckless behavior" for her death.

 The family of a cinematographer who was shot and killed on the set of the film "Rust'' is suing Alec Baldwin along with the movie's producers for wrongful death, their attorneys said on Tuesday.